Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 He told me that the only other case where he’d applied for ibrutinib funding for a patient was where that patient lived in a really remote area of the province, so they couldn’t access a treatment center for chemo.

-I said, “Look, I have this high risk factor.
+I said, “Look, I have this high-risk factor.
 I’ve already been through what I’ve been through.
 I know that that’s not the right treatment, and you’re going to tell me it’s my only option.”
 I just basically said, “Yeah, so now I’m having more trauma.”

 He just agreed to apply for the funding.
 He went through it with me when he did the application, and he said, “Okay, I should know within 72 hours.”
-Two days later, he phoned me from his kitchen — I heard his dishes and kids in the background — and said that he was pleased to tell me that it was approved.
+Then 2 days later, he phoned me from his kitchen — I heard his dishes and kids in the background — and said that he was pleased to tell me that it was approved.

 I thanked him, and he said, “Thank you, because I didn’t know I could get it approved in cases like yours.
 Now I’m going to try to do this for other patients more in the future.”
 He works for this cancer agency of B.C.
 He’s under their umbrella.
 It’s kind of a political thing.